 Mean Travel Time to Work (in Minutes) - Mean travel time to work (in minutes) is the average travel time that workers usually took to get from home to work (one way) during the reference week.
 This measure is obtained by dividing the total number of minutes taken to get from home to work (the aggregate travel time) by the number of workers 16 years old and over who did not work at home.
 The travel time includes time spent waiting for public transportation, picking up passengers and carpools, and time spent in other activities related to getting to work.
 Mean travel times of workers having specific characteristics also are computed.
-For example, the mean travel time of workers traveling 45 or more minutes to work is computed by dividing the aggregate travel time of workers whose travel times were 45 or more minutes by the number of workers whose travel times were 45 or more minutes.
+For example, the mean travel time of workers traveling 45 or more minutes to work is computed by dividing the aggregate travel time of workers whose travel times were 45 or more minutes by the number of workers whose travel times.

 The aggregate travel time to work used to calculate mean travel time to work is rounded.
 (For more information, see "Aggregate Travel Time to Work (in Minutes).")
 Mean travel time is rounded to the nearest tenth of a minute.
 (For more information on means, see "Derived Measures.")

-Time Arriving at Work from Home - The data on time arriving at work from home were derived from answers to Question 33 (Time Leaving Home to Go to Work) and from answers to Question 34 (Travel Time to Work), both in the 2014 ACS.
-These questions were asked of people who indicated in 2014 ACS Question 29 that they worked at some time during the reference week, and who reported in 2014 ACS Question 31 that they worked outside their home.
+Time Arriving at Work - The data on time arriving at work from home were derived from answers to Question 34 (Time Leaving Home to Go to Work) and from answers to Question 35 (Travel Time to Work), both in the 2019 ACS.
+These questions were asked of people who indicated in 2019 ACS Question 30a that they worked at some time during the reference week, and who reported in 2019 ACS Question 32 that they worked outside their home.
 The arrival time is calculated by adding the travel time to work to the reported time leaving home to go to work.
 These data are presented with other characteristics of workers at their workplace.
-(See "Time Leaving Home to Go to Work" and "Travel Time to Work.")
+(See "Time of Departure to Go to Work" and "Travel Time to Work.")